TosbackCgusBridge-Bot/CGUs-versions/Tube8/Privacy Policy.md

 You acknowledge that the Website reserves the right to charge fees for its services and website access and to change its fees in its complete and sole discretion.

-Our Intellectual Property
+Limited, Conditional License to Use Our Intellectual Property

 Tube8 and our associated logos and names are our trademarks and/or service marks.
 Other trademarks, service marks, names and logos used on or through the Website, such as trademarks, service marks, names or logos associated with third party Content providers, are the trademarks, service marks or logos of their respective owners.
 You are granted no right or license with respect to any of the aforesaid trademarks, service marks or logos.

 The inclusion of images or text containing the trademarks or service marks or the name or likeness of any person, including any celebrity, does not constitute an endorsement, express or implied, by any such person, of the Website or vice versa.

-Certain materials available on or through the Website are content we own, authored, created, purchased, or licensed (collectively, our "Works").
+The Website and certain materials available on or through the Website are content we own, authored, created, purchased, or licensed (collectively, our "**Works**").
 Our Works may be protected by copyright, trademark, patent, trade secret and/or other laws, and we reserve and retain all rights in our Works and the Website.
+We hereby grant you a conditional, royalty-free, limited, revocable, non-sublicensable, and non-exclusive license to access our Website and our Works solely for your personal use in connection with using the Website.

+We grant you a conditional and limited license to access, view and display Website and Works, and to create and display transient copies of the Website and Works as necessary to view them, conditioned upon your agreement to display the Website whole and intact as presented by the Website host, complete with any advertising, to not interfere with the display of any advertising, and to not use ad blocking software of any kind.
+This limited license is further conditioned upon your agreement not to use any information obtained from or through the Website to block or interfere with the display of any advertising on the Website, or for the purpose of implementing, modifying or updating any software or filter lists that block or interfere with the display of any advertising on the Website.
+Interference with the display of any advertising on the Website, use of ad blocking software to block or disable any advertising while viewing the Website, or use of information obtained from or through the Website to update any ad blocking software or filter lists, is prohibited, violates the conditions of your limited license to view the Website and Works and constitutes copyright infringement.

-We hereby grant you a royalty-free, limited, revocable, non-sublicensable, and non-exclusive license to access our Works solely for your personal use in connection with using the Website.
-You may not otherwise reproduce, distribute, communicate to the public, make available, adapt, publicly perform, link to, or publicly display the Works or any adaptations thereof unless expressly set forth herein.
+You may not otherwise reproduce, distribute, communicate to the public, make available, adapt, publicly perform, link to, or publicly display the Website and Works or any adaptations thereof unless expressly set forth herein.
 Such conduct would exceed the scope of your license and constitute copyright infringement.

 The Website provides an "Embeddable Player" feature, which you may incorporate into your own websites for use in accessing the Content on the Website.
 You may not modify, build upon or block any portion or functionality of the Embeddable Player in any way, including but not limited to links back to the Website.

-The above described license is conditioned on your compliance with these Terms of Service, and shall terminate upon termination of these Terms of Service.
+The above described license is conditioned on your compliance with these Terms of Service, including, specifically, your agreement to view the Website whole and intact as presented by the website host, complete with any advertising, and shall terminate upon termination of these Terms of Service.
 If you breach any provision of these Terms of Service, any license you have obtained will be automatically rescinded and terminated.
 In order to protect our rights some Content made available on the Website may be controlled by digital rights management technologies, which will restrict how you may use the Content.
 You must not circumvent, remove, delete, disable, alter or otherwise interfere with any digital rights management technology.
 Such conduct is prohibited by law.

 If the Website allows you to download or otherwise copy our Works, you are not buying or being gifted copies thereof.
-Instead, you are licensing a limited, revocable, non-sublicensable, and non-exclusive right to possess and use the copies for personal, non-commercial use, subject to specific terms and conditions (the "Download License").
+Instead, you are licensing a limited, revocable, non-sublicensable, and non-exclusive right to possess and use the copies for personal, non-commercial use, subject to specific terms and conditions (the "**Download License**").
 Under this Download License you may not thereafter reproduce, distribute, communicate to the public, make available, adapt, publicly perform, or publicly display the Website and Works or any adaptations thereof unless expressly set forth herein.
 Such conduct would exceed the scope of your Download License and constitute copyright infringement.
 At the expiration of your Download License or the termination of these Terms of Service, you will delete or otherwise dispose of all copies of Works in your possession.

 Content Posted by Users

-The Website may contain message boards, chat rooms, personal web pages or profiles, playlists, forums, bulletin boards and other interactive features (collectively, "Interactive Services") that allow users to upload, post, create, submit, publish, make available, send, share, communicate, display or transmit to other users or other persons (collectively, "post") content, data, information, videos, images, recordings, materials, code or content of any kind (collectively, "Content") on or through the Website.
+The Website may contain message boards, chat rooms, personal web pages or profiles, playlists, forums, bulletin boards and other interactive features (collectively, "**Interactive Services**") that allow users to upload, post, create, submit, publish, make available, send, share, communicate, display or transmit to other users or other persons (collectively, "**post**") content, data, information, videos, images, recordings, materials, code or content of any kind (collectively, "**Content**") on or through the Website.

 As a Website account holder you may submit Content to the Website and other Websites linked to the Website including videos and user comments.
 You understand that the Website does not guarantee any confidentiality with respect to any Content you submit.